 Thoroughly check the outer jacket for tears or holes, where water could easily be getting in.
-Small to medium holes or tears can be patched with a vinyl patch kit such as Tear-Aid.
+Small to medium holes or tears can be patched with a vinyl patch kit such as Spa Bond.
 Make sure that you carefully clean and dry the spa jacket inside and out before performing any repairs.
 If there are large holes or deteriorating material on your spa cover jacket, the cover will need to be replaced.

 Learn how to care for mold found in or on the spa cover here.

 The foam inside your cover is sealed with a protective plastic liner which is intended to keep moisture out.
 Check the liner for holes or splits in the seam.

 If the plastic that seals and protects the foam core has been punctured or opened, yet the foam itself is not saturated with water, you may be able to dry the foam and repair the liner with a patch kit.
 If the hole or tear is too large to patch or the foam core has become saturated you will need to replace your cover.